Uni-tasks/blockchain-art-store/README.md

 - User can see the list of their artworks
 - User can list their artwork for sale
 - User can delete their artwork
+- User can buy an artwork from another user

 # References